 “Chores and trips that would be tedious or mundane by car become fun and healthy outdoor excursions.”

-Of all the quotable lines in the cult classic movie “Repo Man,” one strikes me as the funniest--and most poignant--as a lifelong bike lover who has survived many instances of road rage.
+As a lifelong bike lover who has survived many close calls with cars and reckless drivers, this quote from the cult classic movie “Repo Man,” has always made me laugh.
 “The more you drive,” Miller tells Otto while philosophizing over a trash can fire, “the less intelligent you are.”

-It’s a good-natured ribbing and cultural critique for a car-dependent nation where long commutes, gridlock, air pollution, traffic fatalities, rising carbon emissions, and the expense of motor vehicle ownership call into question our automobile addiction.
+It’s a good-natured ribbing and cultural critique for a car-dependent nation where long commutes, traffic gridlock, air pollution, road fatalities, rising carbon emissions, and the expense of motor vehicle ownership call into question our automobile addiction.

 Thus my passion for bicycles--and one type in particular: the electric cargo bike.
-All bikes and e-bikes have the capacity to replace car trips, but none more than electric cargo bikes.
 They are two-wheeled family minivans and pedal-powered delivery trucks.

 Hauling dirt and harvesting vegetables with the Tern.